fluidself/fluidself.org/_books/self-help/listful-thinking.md

 I like to call these lists catalog lists.
 These are lists of things, not tasks.

-**LIFE LIST**
+### LIFE LIST

 This is one of my favorite types of lists because it's so personal.
 If you aren't a list maker yet, start with a life list.
 A bucket list itemizes all the things you want to do before you "kick the bucket."
 Any dream, however big or small, should go on this list.
 I like to write my life list in a notebook, but you can do anything that works for you.
 The value of a life list is immense.
-Yes, it's great to dream, but I believe that once you write something down, you set an intention that moves things in that direction--whether consciously or subconsciously.
+Yes, it's great to dream, but I believe that once you write something down, you set an intention that moves things in that direction—whether consciously or subconsciously.

-**GRATITUDE LIST**
+### GRATITUDE LIST

-**THE ULTIMATE TO-DO LIST**
+### THE ULTIMATE TO-DO LIST

 1. Just write it down.